MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex11_Content_Management.md

 1. On the *Get started with Azure DevOps* page, select **Create new organization** and then select **Continue**.

+    >**Note:** If this operation doesn't complete after a minute or more, **Refresh (Ctrl-R)** the browser page.

-1. On the *Almost done...* page, enter a name for your DevOps organization that you would not want to use in the future, like for example, your tenant prefix. **Hint:** It can be found in the Resources tab of your lab (WWLx...).
+1. On the *Almost done...* page, enter a name for your DevOps organization that you would not want to use in the future, like for example, your tenant prefix.

+    >**Hint:** It can be found in the Resources tab of your lab (WWLx...).

 1. *Enter characters you see*, then **Continue**.